Tekcraft/starwarsunlimited/README.md

 ```
 python3 swu.py
 ```
+ or the MACOS app with a double click

-and the first question is if you  want to import the deck .json file (taken from SWUDB.com) or a booster pack .json file from TTS:
+The first question is if you  want to import the deck .json file (taken from SWUDB.com) or a booster pack .json file from TTS:

 ![](images/question.png)